benhoyt/benhoyt.github.com/writings/2020-06-09-lightweight-google-analytics-alternatives.md

 average of 14 data communications per hour. </p> </div>

 <p>The paper distinguishes between "active" and "passive" tracking.
 Active
-tracking is when the user directly uses or logs in to a Google service, such as performing a search, logging into Gmail, and so on.
-In addition to recording all of a user's search keywords, Google passively tracks users as they use other products like Google Maps, Android devices, and (pertinent to this article) websites that use GA.
+tracking is when the user directly uses or logs into a Google service, such as performing a search, logging into Gmail, and so on.
+In addition to recording all of a user's search keywords, Google passively tracks users as they visit other products like Google Maps and (pertinent to this article) web sites that use GA.
 Schmidt found that in an example "day in the life" scenario, "<span>Google collected or inferred over two-thirds of the information through passive means</span>".</p>